 “For the Lord himself shall descend from heaven with a shout, with the voice of the archangel, and with the trump of God: and the dead in Christ shall rise first: Then we which are alive and remain shall be caught up together with them in the clouds, to meet the Lord in the air: and so shall we ever be with the Lord.”
 1 Thess.
 4:16-17

-The true hope of the Church is the coming of Christ, not an event.
+The true hope of the Church.
+The true hope of the Church is the coming of Christ.
+It is not so much the event that we are waiting for, but the Person who is coming.
 The Church is so closely identified with Christ, and so closely linked to Him by the Spirit of God, that the Father has given Christ Himself to be the Church's hope.
 "I will come again and receive you unto myself" (John 14:3).
 "The Lord Himself shall descend" (1 Thess.
 4:16).
-This hope was lost for around 1700 years of the Church's history.
+Sadly, this hope was lost for around 1700 years of the Church's history.
 The Church lost the hope of the Lord's coming, and began to look for death at the end of the pathway.
 The Parable of the Ten Virgins in Matthew 25 traces this out typically, and shows the effect of losing this hope on the state of the Church.
-It wasn’t until the late 1820’s that the Spirit of God began working through various individuals and aroused the hearts of God’s people to hold afresh the hope of Christ’s return.
+In the late 1820’s that the Spirit of God began working through various individuals and aroused the hearts of God’s people to once again await the hope of Christ’s return.
+It sounded out from Europe to America, and then around the world.
+This has been likened to the midnight cry, "Behold the Bridegroom!", which woke the sleeping virgins.

 - The express statements of scripture.
 We read of the assembly in Philadelphia, “Because thou hast kept the word of my patience, I also will keep thee out of the hour of trial, which is about to come upon the whole habitable world, to try them that dwell upon the earth.”
 Rev. 3:10.
 Surely, the "hour of trial" refers to the judgments of the Tribulation period.
 The Church will be kept out of it.
 Then in 2 Thess.
 2:1-12 we find that the Day of the Lord (Appearing) cannot come until the great apostasy takes place, and the Antichrist is revealed, and that the Antichrist cannot be revealed until the Holy Spirit is removed from the earth!
 The Holy Spirit will not leave the earth until the Bride is raptured (Rev. 22:17).
 Therefore, the Church will not be on earth for the Tribulation!
 Finally, the we read in 1 Thess.
 1:10 that Jesus has "delivered us from the wrath to come", referring to the Tribulation judgments, and in 1 Thess.
 5:9 that "God hath not appointed us to wrath, but to obtain salvation by our Lord Jesus Christ".